joerobmunoz/bulk-edit-jupyternb/README.md

-# bulk-edit-jupyternb
+# sublime-keymap-jupyternb
-An extension to add bulk edit hotkey to Jupyter Notebooks.
+An extension to add, by default, the Sublime hotkeys (e.g. "bulk edit") to the Jupyter Notebooks.